 While lifetime mortgages are trending towards increased product flexibility and diversity, the corresponding rise in complexity for consumers is often overlooked, though the Equity Release Council has encouraged providers to adopt standardised ways of posting product fees.11

-With so many choices on the market, it’s more important than ever for homeowners to make sure they fully understand all their options and the implications when it comes to certain product features.
+With so many choices on the market, it is more important than ever for homeowners to make sure they fully understand all their options and the implications when it comes to certain product features.

-For instance, ringfencing a portion of your available equity to benefit from an Inheritance Protection guarantee will mean you won’t be able to borrow a certain percentage that may otherwise have been available to you.
+For instance, ringfencing a portion of your available equity to benefit from an Inheritance Protection guarantee will mean you will not be able to borrow a certain percentage that may otherwise have been available to you.

 There are several alternatives to lifetime mortgages that may be more appropriate depending on your individual circumstances.